gvwilson/sensibleadventures/wrestler/wrestler.md

 or reach for charms tucked under the coats and sweaters.
-Walker looks from the Goose to Torvane Argasdottir, his face as expressionless as ever, and walks out into the dim light of the arctic afternoon.
+Walker looks from the Goose to Torvane Argasdottir, his face as expressionless as ever, then walks out into the dim light of the arctic afternoon.

 "What the hell did you do that for?"
 Luft demands.

 "Sorry," Torvane sighs.
 "I just---never mind."
-She scrunches her toes inside her boot and winces as the toenail that the spell cost her catches on the thick wool of her sock.
+She scrunches her toes inside her boot and winces as the toenail that the spell just cost her catches in the thick wool of her sock.
 It will probably come off by morning.
-She drains the last of her beer and stands, conscious of all the people who aren't looking at her.
+She drains the last of her beer and stands, conscious of the people who are and aren't looking at her.
 "Let's go get our gear together."

 ---